 An Evening of Japanese Culinary Excellence at Nobu Doha:

-The world’s largest Nobu, within a tri-level structure covering 26000 square feet, Nobu Doha is located on the private shoreline of the Four Seasons Hotel Doha but is open to both residents and visitors.
-Built on a corkscrew design, it allows diners to have elevated views of the coastline, in a space with high ceilings and a feeling of openness.
+The world’s largest Nobu restaurant, within a tri-level structure covering 26000 square feet, Nobu Doha is located on the private shoreline of the Four Seasons Hotel Doha although it is open to both residents and visitors.
+Built on a corkscrew design, Nobu Doha allows diners to have elevated views of the coastline, in a space with high ceilings and a feeling of openness.
 Nobu is a restaurant everyone raves about, so when Endamia Decour, the PR Director of the Four Seasons Hotel Doha, invited me to Nobu Doha in Qatar, it was too good an opportunity to miss.

 We were greeted with a Pepino mocktail – Cucumber Purée, Lychee Purée & Fresh Lemon, served in a traditional cocktail glass.
 A great start to the evening, allowing us to mingle informally and relax before the meal, a rare achievement for a top end restaurant.

 Although Qatar is a ‘dry’ country, alcohol can only be served in 5-star hotels and restaurants, while Nobu Doha has a great wine list, they also have an amazing selection of mocktails and other non-alcoholic drinks.
 The team was happy to match any of the non-alcoholic drinks with the food, so non-drinkers had as much choice as regular drinkers.
 Many of the mocktails, including the Ryu Punch (Dragon Fruit, Lemon Squeeze, Elderflower, Soda) which I tried, had incredibly delicate fruit flavours, so you could still enjoy the exquisite flavours of the food.
 Nobu Doha has clearly mastered this part of the menu.